-The next step will be to create the final version of CityAir products and services, including further improvements to visualization.
+The most recent work has been to create the final version of CityAir products and services, including further improvements to visualization.
 The app is currently in a stable and production version, available thru Google Play and Apple's App Store.

-During one week in September 2015 CityAir was tested in real time environment with live data and environment by the location-officers from the Els.
+During various trials CityAir was tested in real time environment with live data and environment by the location-officers from the Els.
 Issues and problems were collected, registered and documented on the project's internal confluence space and the project's bug and issue tracking system JIRA.
-These experiences will be the foundation for the decisions on which improvements to make for the final version.
+These experiences has been the foundation for the decisions on which improvements to make for the final version.